 Starting your CV can often be the hardest part, leading you to put off writing altogether until the last minute and resulting in a lower quality document.

 If you begin by defining your CV structure, you should find that filling in the different sections becomes easier, simply because you’re working to a template.

 Feel free to copy and paste these to give you a starting point.

-Optimize for impact
+Optimise for impact

 Recruiters are highly likely to skim-read your CV in the first instance – after all, they could have several hundreds of applications for the role!
-Therefore, the key is to optimize your CV for impact, so that even if a recruiter spends a mere 10 seconds scanning your application, they’re able to pick out your most valuable assets.
+Therefore, the key is to optimise your CV for impact, so that even if a recruiter spends a mere 10 seconds scanning your application, they’re able to pick out your most valuable assets.